 Furthermore, the hybrid solution can be completely customized to meet your firm’s internal and external requirements.
 For example, a firm can implement an archiving solution that keeps frequently accessed files or data on local resources and move older assets to low-cost storage in the cloud.
 An archiving policy could be created to automate the process and freeing up local storage while meeting your firm’s record retention requirements.

-Before choosing a cloud provider, a firm should have an accurate assessment of their current IT needs and spending.
+Before choosing a cloud provider, an RIA firm should have an accurate assessment of their current IT needs and spending.
 Also, they should have a strategic plan for their firm and how IT will be used to meet their business objectives.
 An RIA firm should look at three things: Technology Offerings & Services, Pricing Model, and Security.

 The offerings and services of a cloud provider should fit the firm’s needs for storage, computing and processing power as well as the ability to manage the development and deployment of applications.